cloudmesh/cm_metric/deprecated/doc-old/source/quickstart.rst

 ----------------------------------

-This section explains how to make a log backup transaction of eucalyptus using FG Metric tools.
+This section explains how to make a log backup transaction of eucalyptus using CM Metric tools.
 The Cluster Controller (CC) of eucalyptus generates a log file (named cc.log) which is a main resource provider for the tools, so creating log backup of eucalyptus is the most important start-up.